greg-raven/Uncommon-Sense/_drafts/staging.md

 The war against illegal plunder has been fought since the beginning of the world.
 But how is ... legal plunder to be identified?
 Quite simply.
 See if the law takes from some persons what belongs to them, and gives it to other persons to whom it does not belong.
 See if the law benefits one citizen at the expense of another by doing what the citizen himself cannot do without committing a crime.
 Then abolish this law without delay ...
 If such a law is not abolished immediately it will spread, multiply and develop into a system.
 Frederic Bastiat

-What, then, is the law?
-It is the collective organization of the individual right to lawful defense. ... since an individual cannot lawfully use force against the person, liberty, or property of another individual, then the common force --- for the same reason --- cannot lawfully be used to destroy the person, liberty, or property of individual groups. ...
-But, unfortunately, law by no means confines itself to its proper functions.
-And when it has exceeded its proper functions, it has not done so merely in some inconsequential and debatable matters.
-The law has gone further than this; it has acted in direct opposition to its own purpose.
-The law has been used to destroy its own objective: It has been applied to annihilating the justice that it was supposed to maintain; to limiting and destroying rights which its real purpose was to respect.
-The law has placed the collective force at the disposal of the unscrupulous who wish, without risk, to exploit the person, liberty, and property of others.
-It has converted plunder into a right, in order to protect plunder.
-And it has converted lawful defense into a crime, in order to punish lawful defense.
-Frederic Bastiat

 Interpreted as it ought to be interpreted, the constitution is a Glorious Liberty Document!
 Frederick Douglass